ASTR 1210 (O'Connell) Optional Reading

 Solar Eclipse Geometry

-Click on the button for a video [650 KB] of the
+Click on the icon for a video [650 KB] of the

 Moon's shadow crossing the Earth during an eclipse.